Anderaxarex/Techamp-1st-week/web/A Spoon For The Dark Lord.md

 A chromium tab will be displayed, then complete the form with any string.
 Press enter, then go to the BurpSuite window and press "forward".

-In the console will appear the string "name=<name>"
+In the console will appear the string "name=InsertedName"

 Change the string to "name=Lord Voldemort" and press "forward"